 Under the Mexican government, secularization of the mission lands began in earnest in 1834.
-Most of the former mission land was divided among loyal Mexican subjects, although some Ohlone chose to remain in their ancestral territory.
+Most of the former mission land was divided among loyal Mexican subjects, and the Ohlone who chose to remain in their ancestral territory usually became squatters.
 Consequently, several multiethnic Indian communities (consisting of individuals of Chochenyo, Plains Miwok, Northern Valley Yokuts, Patwin, and/or Coast Miwok descent) were established in the mid-19th century within Ohlone territory (Levy 1978).